 Discover the History of Albany, New York

-Settled in the early 1600s, the city of Albany combines its historical roots with visionary thinking empowered by hundreds of years as the governmental seat of New York State.
+Settled in the early 1600s, the City of Albany combines its historical roots with visionary thinking empowered by hundreds of years as the governmental seat of New York State.

 Colonial Times - 1800: The City's Beginning

-1800 - 1900: Travel by Water, Rail and Underground
+1800 - 1900: Travel by Land, Water, Rail & Underground

 1900 - Modern Times: Travel by Air, Urban Renewal & Historic Sites

-The modern Plaza stands in direct contrast to the architecture of the Capitol Building, located on State Street.
+The Plaza stands in direct contrast to the architecture of the Capitol Building, located on State Street.
 Completed in 1899, this building was inspired by the Hôtel de Ville in Paris.
-The Capitol is an eclectic blend of Gothic Revival, Romanesque and Moorish influences due in part to the five different architects who played a role in its construction.
+The Capitol is an eclectic blend of Gothic Revival, Romanesque, and Moorish influences due in part to the five different architects who played a role in its construction.
 Notable features in Albany's Capitol building are its massive staircases that are works of art, and the Senate Chamber, complete with 23-carat gold leaf on the walls, Italian marble, and massive fireplaces.

-Did you know The Pride Center of the Capital Region in Albany is the oldest continuously operating LGBTQ Center in the United States?
+Plus, did you know The Pride Center of the Capital Region in Albany is the oldest continuously operating LGBTQ Center in the United States?
 Established in 1970, the center has operated programs to meet the health and human service needs of the Capital Region's LGBTQ community.

 All over Albany, local history exists in many shapes and forms.
 From historic buildings to cultural centers, Albany's history is alive and well.